Blackfell/blackfell.github.io/_posts/2019-06-23-Lets-Talk-Passwords.md

 {% include figure
 image_path="/assets/images/posts/password_problem/cracking.svg"
-alt="passphrase cracking image" caption="When an attacker cracks passphrases, they follow a 'guess, 'hash', 'compare' cycle until a matching hash is found." %}
+alt="Passphrase cracking image" caption="When an attacker cracks passphrases, they follow a 'guess, 'hash', 'compare' cycle until a matching hash is found." %}

 Because cracking is done on an attackers own computer, they don't need to wait to see if a logon was successful and there's no risk they'll get locked out of an account; this means that cracking can be done incredibly fast and with little risk of getting caught.